BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 related to previous obligations should be projected beyond t+1.

-![An image showing Guideline 1, which states that insurance and reinsurance undertakings must consistently apply the principles for determining contract boundaries to all contracts, especially over time.
+![A concise summary of Guideline 1, which mandates the consistent application of principles for determining contract boundaries in all insurance and reinsurance contracts over time.

-Guideline 1 - Consistent application of the principles

-Insurance and reinsurance undertakings should ensure that the principles for determining contract boundaries are consistently applied to all insurance and reinsurance contracts, in particular over time.](#)
+Guideline 1 - Consistent application of the principles Insurance and reinsurance undertakings should ensure that the principles for determining contract boundaries are consistently applied to all insurance and reinsurance contracts, in particular over time.](#)

 Page 3/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue emblem with a circle of stars, resembling the European Union flag, next to the stylized grey acronym "eiopa".
-The full name of the authority is written in grey text below the acronym.
+The official logo of EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo features a blue diamond-shaped emblem containing the European Union's circle of stars, next to the stylized text "eiopa".
+The full name of the authority is written below the main logo.

-eiopa
+Extracted text from the image: eiopa
 European Insurance and
 Occupational Pensions Authority](#)

-![An official document detailing Guideline 2 on the unilateral rights of insurance and reinsurance undertakings.
-It specifies the conditions under which a company can unilaterally terminate, reject, or amend a contract, including premiums and benefits, and lists specific limitations related to external assessments, national laws, policyholder decisions, and claim events.
+![A concise summary of Guideline 2, which defines the concept of a "unilateral right" for insurance and reinsurance undertakings.
+This guideline outlines the conditions under which the right to terminate, reject, or amend premiums and benefits in a contract is considered unilateral, meaning it cannot be restricted by the policyholder or third parties.
+It provides specific clarifications regarding external assessments, reputational risk, national laws, and dependency on policyholder decisions or claim events.

 Guideline 2 - Unilateral right